Steve-Pilato/Steve-Pilato.github.io/_posts/2022-06-07-customer_satisfaction.md

 ![png](https://raw.githubusercontent.com/Steve-Pilato/Steve-Pilato.github.io/master/images/airline_photos/confusion matrix.png)

-### The confusion matrix shows us that the model was able to predict the 94.9% of the “satisfied” labels correctly and 93.6%  of the “neutral or dissatisfied” labels correctly on the testing set.
+### The confusion matrix shows us that the model was able to predict 94.9% of the “satisfied” labels correctly and 93.6%  of the “neutral or dissatisfied” labels correctly on the testing set.

 ## ROC Curve